Monday, April 29, 2013

 Many years ago, when I didn't know about the show Monty Python and the Flying Circus, I began watching THE HOLY GRAIL as I came across it at a young age, which introduced me to the comedy troupe with their brand of witty humour and surrealism.
 It was before the film was re-packaged on DVD.
 I had doubts about its conclusion because it didn't meet my expectations.
 As I grew older, my opinion of the film changed when I started to get used to the Python lore.
 I re-watched the film and began to enjoy it as a fitting gesture to Monty Python, given the style of their humour.
 While outrageously funny, THE HOLY GRAIL is, in a literal sense, a holy grail of comedy and the Python movies.
 The ending was funny because there was no money in its meagre-sized budget for the battle, making it a literal cop-out.
 It's also the reason why the knights used coconuts instead of horses.

-THE HOLY GRAIL is a movie with hilarity so well-loved that it is a classic for the Monty Python fan base.
+THE HOLY GRAIL is a movie so beloved for its hilarity that it is a classic for the Monty Python fan base.
 You might like watching this old flick yourself.

 Star rating: (5/5) Best Movie Ever